 Students who graduate from the degree will be well-equipped to go into the cultural industries, whether that be as technical and support staff, production managers, designers and makers, lighting and sound engineers or as actors, performers, directors, writers, theatre and performance-makers and live artists.
-Our drama graduates also progress from Theatre Practices and Production into careers in teaching, therapies, and youth work.
+Our drama graduates pursue further study and also progress from Theatre Practices and Production into careers in teaching, therapies, and youth work.

 Life at Roehampton

 At Roehampton, we can offer all new students the opportunity to live in accommodation on our beautiful parkland campus, including affordable and high-end options.

 We offer scholarships, provide hardship funding and help you find advice on managing your finances while you study.